 Everyday forgetfulness is annoying, but not a cause for major concern.
 This includes occasional mental fogginess about:

-“If memory issues begin to interfere with the quality of your daily life, you need to be aware of a potentially more serious issue,” says Kenneth Pugar, DO, a neurologist at The Brain and Spine Center at Kettering Health Network.
+“If memory issues begin to interfere with the quality of your daily life, you need to be aware of a potentially more serious issue,” explains Kenneth Pugar, DO, a neurologist at Kettering Health Network.

 “The good news is people can make a difference in preserving memory function,” says Dr. Pugar.
 There is clear evidence that lifestyle modification and certain behaviors can delay the onset or slow the progression of Alzheimer’s and dementia.”

 Dr. Pugar offers the following tips that may reward you with unexpected brain benefits and help your mind to stay sharp: